cchitsiang/awesome-stars/topics.md

 ## php

+- [dadbodgeoff/drift](https://github.com/dadbodgeoff/drift) - Codebase pattern detection for AI agents.
+Scans your code, learns conventions, feeds context to Claude/Cursor or any IDE MCP.
+Also works fully offline with CLI
 - [Paymenter/Paymenter](https://github.com/Paymenter/Paymenter) - Free and open-source webshop solution for hostings
 - [thedevdojo/wave](https://github.com/thedevdojo/wave) - Wave - The Software as a Service Starter Kit, designed to help you build the SAAS of your dreams 🚀 💰
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.